InternetMaximalism/intmax2-mining-cli/docs/quickstart.md

 - **Continue**: Continue mining with the existing settings in the config file
 - **Overwrite**: This allows you to clear existing settings and set new ones.
 - **Modify**: Modify some of the existing settings and change them, e.g, change withdrawal private key.

-Note: Mining times and mining unit cannot be changed once they are set.
+Note that when using this method, mining times and mining unit cannot be changed.

 3. **Enter password for the private key**:
 If you choose to encrypt your password during setup, you'll be prompted to enter it.
 This step is optional and won't appear if you didn't set a password.